Missouri River

 Broadway Bridge (Jackson County, Missouri)

-Built 1955; rehabilitated 1990, tolls removed 1991Steel through arch bridge over Missouri River on Broadway Blvd (US 169) in Kansas CityOpen to traffic
+Built 1955; rehabilitated 1990, tolls removed 1991Steel tied through arch bridge over Missouri River on Broadway Blvd (US 169) in Kansas CityOpen to traffic

 Brownville Bridge (Nemaha County, Nebraska)